Writing Your First Go Program Hello World πŸ‘‹

 Navigate to source code folder and run the above command again.

-> go run hello_world.go
+> go run main.go

 Hello!, World